 How much has your business changed from day one until now?

-We also developed a state of the art mobile app that allows patients to pull up their nearest OrthoNOW center, see what insurances are accepted there, and even let the center know that the patient is on the way.
-Best yet, our app will call you an Uber to come pick you up and drive you to the center.
+We also developed a state-of-the-art mobile app that allows patients to pull up their nearest OrthoNOW center, see what insurances are accepted there, and even let the center know that the patient is on the way.
+Best yet, our app will call you an Uber to come to pick you up and drive you to the center.

 What are your biggest challenges in marketing OrthoNOW?

-As stated above, our biggest challenges were educating the public that access to specialized care is not only available, but is available in their neighborhood.
-Also, contracting with insurance companies who also need to be educated about the cost savings provided by OrthoNOW proved to be difficult.
-Our most significant ongoing challenge is getting referral sources and insurance carriers to change long ingrained cultural habits so that we get the affected patient into our hands from the outset.
+As stated above, our biggest challenge was educating the public that access to specialized care is not only available but is available in their neighborhood.
+Also, contracting with insurance companies that also need to be educated about the cost savings provided by OrthoNOW proved to be difficult.
+Our most significant ongoing challenge is getting referral sources and insurance carriers to change long-ingrained cultural habits so that we get the affected patient into our hands from the outset.